Product DesignerPride FamilyLaunched

 Shipped Scope

-6 pages created end to end — Home, About, Resources, Matching, Blog, Ecommerce
+7 core pages created: Home, About, Resources, Matching, Blog, Contact, Ecommerce

 Login redesigned for clarity and reduced friction